ModernPGP/modernpgp.github.io/projects.md

 - [caff](https://wiki.debian.org/caff) (part of the [signing-party](https://pgp-tools.alioth.debian.org/) package)
 - [Gnome Keysign](https://wiki.gnome.org/GnomeKeysign)

-This is by no means an exlcusive list.
+This is by no means an exclusive list.
 If you work on or know of a relevant project and would like it included, please file and issue on [our github repo](https://github.com/ModernPGP/modernpgp.github.io).